-Paget’s disease is specific kind of neoplastic (new cell) growth which begins with the nipple, and gradually spreads to other areas of the areola and beyond.
+Paget’s disease is a specific kind of neoplastic (new cell) growth which begins with the nipple and gradually spreads to other areas of the areola and beyond.

 Please note.
 This page is a little old, but still fantastic.
 However, we do have a new section about Paget’s disease here.
 Check it out if you fancy.

 Paget’s disease can be mistaken for a mild skin irritation

 Initially, Paget’s disease might resemble a benign skin condition like eczema, contact dermatitis or other benign breast neoplasms such as duct ectasia or nipple adenoma.
 So, there is some danger that physicians may initially dismiss Paget’s disease of the breast and finally discover it at a more advanced stage.

 Specialists consider Paget’s disease to be a form of breast cancer.
 Furthermore, this type of breast cancer accounts for between 3% to 4% of all breast cancers.

 Paget’s disease typically results from an extension of an underlying ductal carcinoma in situ (DCIS) or invasive carcinoma into the nipple and areola region.

 Paget’s disease causes several inflammatory skin and nipple changes, but the most common symptom of Paget’s disease is bloody nipple discharge.

 Other symptoms of Pagets disease include:-

 - a type of wound that won’t heal (ulceration)